Nai-2024/Oct25_Assignment_2/README.md

 # Oct25_Assignment_2
 This is the Second Assignment
-## This purpose of this assignment is to practice
+## The purpose of this assignment is to practice
   - Creating branches
   - Creating issues
   - Pull request